-The Portland winter storm season is upon us.
-We want you to be prepared for the cold and often stormy weather so we have a list of everything you need to do to keep your family warm and cozy this winter.
+The Portland winter storm season is coming and we want you to be prepared.
+Here’s a list of things you need to do to keep your family warm and cozy this winter.

 As an added bonus, you’ll save money as many of these things save energy too.